How To Maintain Stable Blood Sugar Levels

 - Increases satiety and reduces food intake

 Clinical studies show that low-glycemic impact diets reduce body weight, body fat, blood glucose, and blood lipids.
 Also, lower glycemic impact foods tend to be higher in fiber and protein, so the diet increases satiety and reduces hunger.

 Although the original low-glycemic impact diet relied on one glycemic impact table for everyone, recent studies suggest that the blood sugar response to each food may be very individual.
-This new information suggests that your microbiome, lifestyle choices, insulin sensitivity, and genetics control blood sugar to each food.
+This new information suggests that your microbiome, lifestyle choices, blood sugar response, and genetics control the blood sugar of each food.
 For example, one person could have stable blood sugar in response to bananas, whereas another person would have notable blood sugar fluctuations from it

-Therefore, when Matt and Wade coach their clients, they advise each client to use continuous glucose monitoring (see below) to determine the foods that are best at stabilizing their blood sugar.
+Therefore, when Matt and Wade coach their clients, they advise each client to use continuous glucose monitoring (see below) to determine the foods best stabilizing their blood sugar.

 Exercising More Often

 Exercise promotes muscle insulin sensitivity, which is important for blood sugar control and insulin sensitivity.

 You may not even need a lot—as little as 7.5 minutes of high-intensity exercise per week was sufficient to help control blood glucose and improve insulin sensitivity in a 2013 study.
 Although all kinds of exercise are beneficial, high-intensity exercise is better at stabilizing blood sugar than its low-intensity counterparts